sdiehl/wiwinwlh/tutorial.md

 Finally Tagless
 ---------------

+TODO

 Writing an evaluator for the lambda calculus can likewise also be modeled with a final interpreter and a Identity functor.

 ~~~~ {.haskell include="src/14-interpreters/final.hs"}
 ~~~~